alum-challenges/problems/python/week-2/playlist/playlist.md

 </details>

 # How to Test
 * Run your program with `python playlist.py`.
 Type `cat` and press Enter.
 Your program should ask again for the number of songs.
 Then type `1` and press Enter.
 At the next prompt, simply press Enter without typing.
-Your program should ask again for the song name.
+Your program should ask again for the song title.
 Type `Twenties` and press Enter.
 At the next prompt, press Enter again without typing anything.
-Your program should ask again, starting over with the song name.
+Your program should ask again, starting over with the song title.
 Finally, at the next prompt, type `Twenties` and press Enter.
 Then type `Ghost` and press Enter.
 Upon receiving valid input for all of the prompts, your program should output:
 ```
 1. Twenties by Ghost
 ```